rexarabe/myfirstproject1/README.md

 # myfirstproject1
-This the first modification of the project
+This is the first modification of the project.